Shared Library (DLL)#

 Your compiler options are:

-• MinGW (a windows port of GCC)
+• MSYS2 UCRT64 (formerly MinGW, a windows port of GCC)

 • Visual Studio, multiple versions can be installed in parallel